NixOS/rfcs/rfcs/0166-nix-formatting.md

   [ x y ]
   ```

-### Binders and inherit
+### Bindings and inherit

 Let bindings and attribute sets share the same syntax for their items, which is discussed here together.

-#### Binders
+#### Bindings

 **Description**

-Binders have the most special cases to accommodate for many common Nixpkgs idioms.
+Bindings have the most special cases to accommodate for many common Nixpkgs idioms.
 Generally, the following styles exist, which are used depending on the kind and size of the value:

 ```nix